Undergraduate Course

 Discover how both Literature and the wider field of Media have the power to change the world, influencing our behaviour, views and identities.

-This joint honours degree lets you explore many different forms of media text.
-You will read different styles, genres and voices in literature.
-At the same time you will engage with diverse forms of media; from film and television to advertising and digital media.
-Through this combination of subjects you will refine your skills in analysis, critical thinking and communicating your ideas.
+This joint honours degree is an opportunity to explore many different forms of media and text.
+Throughout the course you will read different styles, genres and voices in literature.
+At the same time you will engage with diverse forms of media - from film and television to advertising and digital media.
+Through this combination of subjects you will refine your skills in analysis, critical thinking, and communicating your ideas.

 York campus